felixlopz/hubrise-test-task/content/apps/orderlord/en/overview.md

 ---

 **IMPORTANT NOTE**: The OrderLord delivery management (DMS) and kitchen display (KDS) solutions can be used in the French market however their EPOS has not been certified for French rules and regulations.

 ---

+---

+**IMPORTANT NOTE**: The OrderLord EPOS app is not available in the French market due to legal reasons.
+However, customers in France can still use the DMS and KDS apps.

+---